YottaDB/YDBDoc/ProgGuide/ioproc.rst

 EXCEPTION=expr Applies to: All devices

 Defines an error handler for an I/O device.
-The expression must contain a fragment of YottaDB code (for example, GOTO ERRFILE) that YottaDB XECUTEs when YottaDB detects an error, or an entryref to which YottaDB transfers control, as appropriate for the current gtm_ztrap_form, setting except that there is never any implicit popping with EXCEPTION action.
+The expression must contain a fragment of YottaDB code (for example, GOTO ERRFILE) that YottaDB XECUTEs when YottaDB detects an error, or an entryref to which YottaDB transfers control, as appropriate for the current ydb_ztrap_form, setting except that there is never any implicit popping with EXCEPTION action.

 A device EXCEPTION gets control after a non-fatal device error and $ETRAP/$ZTRAP get control after other non-fatal errors.